 Fifteen minutes really is enough time to make a huge difference to your overall health.
 The key is to be consistent and meditate every day as there is a cumulative effect although you will start noticing the difference within a few days.

 You can use a gentle alarm to let you know when your 15 minute session has come to an end.
 If your alarm is quite loud then hide it under a cushion so you don’t get startled out of your meditation which can be a little unpleasant.

 How To Meditate

 Find somewhere quiet, where you won’t be disturbed, and sit comfortably, in loose clothing.
-You don’t need to be in the lotus position or even on the floor, I sit in a wicker sun chair overlooking the sea with soft cushions to give my back some support though not my head as I find having to use a slight effort to stop nodding forward keeps me awake and alert.
-This helps when I meditate at my usual early time of 5am when I can still be quite sleepy
+You don’t need to be in the lotus position or even on the floor, I sit in a wicker sun chair overlooking the sea.
+I use soft cushions to give my back some support though not my head as I find having to use a slight effort to stop nodding forward keeps me awake and alert.
+This helps when I meditate at my usual early time of 5am when I can still be quite sleepy 🙂

 Close your eyes and take a deep breath, noticing the movement of your belly and the feel of the air in your nostrils.
 Let your shoulders drop and with each in breath say ‘breathe’ and with each long gentle out breath say ‘relax’.